 Het Nieuwe Instituut collects your personal data when you contact us, whether by social media, e-mail, telephone or post.
 We must use these personal details to be able to respond to your questions, and/or to provide the services and/or information or products you have requested.

 The requested personal information includes your name and contact details (such as e-mail address, telephone number or address) and depends on how you want us to respond (by e-mail, telephone or post) and your personal choices and requests.

-Contact with the State Archive and the Study Center
+Contact with the National Collection and the Research Centre

 Processing operations for journalistic purposes which are performed for the purposes of educational, academic, artistic or literary expression.